• Facebook

 • For clustered caches, you can have a single server if you want to test on your machine.

 • Every cache cluster should have a unique cluster-port.
-Otherwise, the port conflict will cause the cache to start to fail.
+Otherwise, the port conflict will cause the cache to fail to start.
 However, all nodes of the same cluster must have the same <cluster-port>, or cache nodes may fail to join and form a cluster.

 • You need to copy this configuration on all of your cache servers.